9nan/Break-Bread-V1.0.0/README.md

 # Break~Bread Discord Bot: Elevate Your Server Experience

-Introducing Break~Bread, a multifaceted Discord bot designed to amplify your server's functionality and community engagement.
+Introducing BreakBread, a multifaceted Discord bot designed to amplify your server's functionality and community engagement.
 Whether you're looking to streamline chat moderation or inject a dose of fun into your server, Break~Bread offers an extensive suite of commands tailored to elevate your server's dynamics.

 ## Key Features